Pathoschild/canimod.github.io/guides/weather.md

 Then, it finally sets the weather to sunny

 It then checks to make sure that the next day is a festival day.
 If so, it sets it to weather_festival.
 If the current day is the 2nd day of spring, it makes sure the third day is rainy. (again.)
-(It's sets this by making sure you've played 2 days.)
+(It's sets this by making sure you've played 2 days.) and updates your current weather icon near the end of the function (After a bunch of other things.)

 ## TV channel